Next Steps is programming for individuals that are around 8 years old through around 21 years old

 No music skills required for participation – Ages 10+ welcome (participants will be grouped by age and experience) – Classes will run for 8 weeks and meet one time per week for 1 ½ hours – Cost: $100 per student and includes a t-shirt – See application for preferred lesson times.

 Mark your Calendars!
-The Summer Rock 21 bands will perform live on stage on August 3rd at Tin Roof!!
+The Fall Rock 21 bands will perform live on stage on November 2nd!
 Visit our calendar for more information!

 Educational Advocacy & Awareness Presentations